ibm-hyper-protect/contract-cli/docs/README.md

 ### Base64

-This feature will help you to generate base64 of your plain text or JSON input.
+This feature will help customer to generate base64 of your plain text or JSON input.

 ```bash
 $ contract-cli base64 --help